 Coker was only 15 when he was diagnosed with type 1 diabetes.
 His first symptoms experienced were frequent thirst and frequent urination.

-Sometime in 2018 while playing for Southend against Sunderland, he suffered a knee injury which prevented him from playing any more game in that season.
+Sometime in 2018 while playing for Southend against Sunderland, he suffered a knee injury that prevented him from playing any more games in that season.
 Coker came back fully into the game in 2019 when he signed for Lincoln City.